-Water leaks from your roof are most commonly caused by damaged or missing shingles.
+Damaged or missing shingles most commonly cause water leaks from your roof.
 Without the shingles to help protect your roof, water can seep in and begin to pool.
 Your ceiling absorbs the excess moisture, resulting in a stain.
-It is extremely important to visually inspect your roof periodically and after every storm.
+It is important to visually inspect your roof periodically and after every storm.
 High winds, debris, and pounding rain can cause your shingles to rip off, crack, or curl.

 Moisture or Mold in Your Attic

-If excess moisture is present or mold is growing in your attic, you may have a roof leak.
-Damaged shingles, broken flashings, and debris can cause water to buildup on your roof and soak through; the ventilation systems can’t handle this excess moisture.
-Mold growth results, weakening the integrity of your roof and structure of your attic.
+If excess moisture is present or mold grows in your attic, you may have a roof leak.
+Damaged shingles, broken flashings, and debris can cause water to build up on your roof and soak through; the ventilation systems can’t handle this excess moisture.
+Mold growth weakens the integrity of your roof and the structure of your attic.

 Leaking Roof or Poor Ventilation?

-Excess moisture in your attic is not always caused by a leaking roof.
-If your home was built before the 1980s, it may be possible that your attic suffers from poor ventilation, and you may need to renovate.
-On the other hand, if you notice moisture beading up on the roofing deck, the baseboard, and roof support, you’re likely dealing with a leak.
+A leaking roof does not always cause excess moisture in your attic.
+If your home was built before the 1980s, it might be possible that your attic suffers from poor ventilation, and you may need to renovate.
+On the other hand, if you notice moisture beading up on the roofing deck, the baseboard, and the roof support, you’re likely dealing with a leak.